 Mr Haslam enthuses students with his love of sport.
 He aims to develop students physically and mentally in order for them to reach their full potential.

-Head of Modern Foreign Languages
+Curriculum Lead for Modern Foreign Languages

 Mrs Heath studied French, Spanish and Italian at Sheffield University before embarking upon a career in commercial management.
 However, eager to play a bigger part in shaping the future of young people, she decided to start her teacher training in the north east of England.
-She taught for three years at Cheadle Hulme High School before joining Didsbury High School.
+She then taught for three years at Cheadle Hulme High School before joining Didsbury High School.

 She truly believes that every student should learn a new language, and her goal is to help students understand the link between learning in the classroom and the wider impact this will have on their lives in the future.